jimasp/behave-vsc/README.md

         - `before_all` using the variable to load a specific subset of environment variables, e.g. `load_dotenv(os.environ["MY_DOTENV_PATH"])`
       - to set the [BEHAVE_STAGE](https://behave.readthedocs.io/en/stable/new_and_noteworthy_v1.2.5.html#test-stages) environment variable.

-- You can also add a `customRunner` script to a run profile do whatever you like.
+- You can also add a `customRunner` python script to a run profile to do whatever you like.
 This means that when you select a test from the tree and run it, the behave command line arguments will be passed to your runner script rather than to behave.
 Here is an example that uses behave-django's `manage.py` script to run behave tests with a specific tag and environment variable:

     ```json
     // settings.json